Raynes Lawn Hehmeyer Truck and Tractor-Trailer Lawyers

 It is an open question whether courts can now hold truck manufacturers liable for not installing collision avoidance systems in newer trucks, when this technology is found in almost all new cars.

 Here is a link to a video showing how effective and potentially life-saving truck collision avoidance technology is:

 Tragically, companies like Volvo and Daimler provide collision avoidance in new trucks sold in Europe, but they do not in the U.S. because the Federal Motor Carrier Safety Administration does not require it.

-Load Balance, Securement and Overload: There are clear standards how loads are to be placed on tractor-trailers.
-Violations of these standards due to laziness, inexperience or rushing cause tragedy on highways every day.
+Load Balance, Securement, and Overload: There are clear standards on how loads are to be placed on tractor-trailers.
+Violations of these standards due to laziness, inexperience, or rushing cause tragedy on highways every day.

 Shoulder Parking and U-Turns: These are generally prohibited for large tractor trailers since they are very dangerous.
 This is particularly true at night.

 Failure to install side guards, rear guards, and reflective tape on tractor-trailers: The trucking industry has known for many years about the danger of “side underride,” which occurs when a car is jammed under a tractor-trailer.
 These are gruesome with car occupants typically suffering severe head injuries.

 Trailer side guards are very effective at preventing this type of tragedy but are too seldom used.
 Reflective tape is now mandatory on tractor-trailers to avoid cars failing to see a turning trailer at night and during periods of poor visibility.

 Tire Failure and Negligent Maintenance: It is very common for trucking companies to fail to properly inspect and maintain tires and brakes.
 The reason is cost.
 Repairs cost money.
 Taking a truck out of service also costs money.
 When this kind of inexcusable behavior devastates a family, however, the trucking company must be held accountable.